You were blue, or you were red. There was no piking out – you backed Ford or you supported Holden, or you stayed the hell out of it.

 At the stroke of a pen, millions of dollars and decades of effort in other, non-local cars – Ford Sierras and Nissan GT-Rs, to name two – were swept aside in favour of a simpler, easier to digest, more promotable motorsport product.

-And it worked – V8 Supercar racing, grounded in rivalries kept burning by fathers and mothers, sons, brothers and friend, went from strength to strength, building names like Mark Skaife, Craig Lowndes and others into household brands.
+And it worked – V8 Supercar racing, grounded in rivalries kept burning by fathers and mothers, sons, brothers and friends, went from strength to strength, building names like Mark Skaife, Craig Lowndes and others into household brands.

 The cars morphed and changed, but the basic premise of an under-tyred, overpowered, rear-drive V8 monster remains to this day.